Skip to main content

 Designing Forms

-Form elements are essential for most studies to capture user responses. reVISit provides rich form elements, such as slides, check-boxes, text fields, etc, so that you can efficiently design your forms.
+Form elements are essential for most studies to capture user responses.
+ReVISit provides rich form elements, such as sliders, checkboxes, text fields, etc., so that you can efficiently design your forms.

 This tutorial does not give a comprehensive introduction into all form elements.
 For this, refer to the demo and other links in the relevant links panel.
 Instead, we introduce some high-level principles that apply to all form elements.